-This appliance is equipped with a heat output control switch that has three settings or burn rates; low, medium and high.
+This appliance is equipped with a heat output control switch that has three settings or burn rates; low, medium and high (Figure 11.1).
 The appliance will turn on and off as the thermostat demands.
-When the thermostat calls for heat, the appliance will start up at the burn rate for which it is set.
-If the appliance is set at one of the lower settings, it will run quieter but take longer to heat up an area than if it were set at a higher burn rate.
-Regardless of the burn rate, when the area is warm enough to satisfy the thermostat, the appliance will shut off (Figure 10.1).
+When the thermostat calls for heat, the appliance will always start up on High.
+After burning approximately 4 minutes, the appliance will then burn at the rate at which it was originally set.
+If the appliance is set at one of the lower settings, it will run quieter but takes longer to heat up an area than if it were set at a higher burn rate.
+Regardless of the burn rate, when the area is warm enough to satisfy the thermostat, the appliance will shut off.